w2ll2am/AIxLaw/README.md

 First follow the guide in `Setups` to set up node, java, and maven.
 Use the following instructions to locally run the website.

-1. Navigate to home folder
-2. Install requirements `npm install`
+1. Install requirements `npm install`
-4. Serve the website `npm run serve`
+2. Serve the website `npm run serve`
-5. To access the website enter into your browser `http://localhost:5173`
+3. To access the website enter into your browser `http://localhost:5173`
-6. Test the backend for Windows `wget http://localhost:8080/` or Mac/Linux `curl -v http://localhost:8080/`
+4. Test the backend for Windows `wget http://localhost:8080/` or Mac/Linux `curl -v http://localhost:8080/`

+To re-install dependencies

+1. Delete conda environment with `conda env remove --name=aixlaw`
+2. Delete both `./node_modules` and `./aixlaw/node_modules` folders
+3. Reinstall dependencies with `npm run install`

 ## Setup

-Follow these chaptars step by step to set up all necessary supporting software to develop and run the website.
+Follow these chapters step by step to set up all necessary supporting software to develop and run the website.

 1. Clone the Repo
 2. Install Frontend Requirements (nvm, node)